kyma-project/api-gateway/docs/user/README.md

 ### API Gateway Operator

-Within the API Gateway moule, API Gateway Operator manages the application of API Gateway's configuration and handles resource reconciliation.
+Within the API Gateway module, API Gateway Operator manages the application of API Gateway's configuration and handles resource reconciliation.
 It contains two controllers: [APIGateway Controller](./00-10-overview-api-gateway-controller.md), which applies the configuration specified in the [APIGateway custom resource (CR)](./custom-resources/apigateway/), and [APIRule Controller](./00-20-overview-api-rule-controller.md), which applies the configuration specified in the [APIRule CR](./custom-resources/apirule/).

 ### APIGateway Controller